 We are continually investing in our facilities, and transforming our learning and teaching environment to create an inspiring and innovative atmosphere.

-The School is based in the impressive Newton Building on NTU's City site.
+The School is based in the impressive Newton building on NTU's City site.
 In 2009 the building was involved in a £90 million regeneration project on the site.
-Whilst maintaining its historic beauty, the Grade II* listed building was transformed into an ultra-modern complex.
+While maintaining its historic beauty, the Grade II* listed building was transformed into an ultra-modern complex.

-- Explore your career prospects with the help of the University's Career and Placements Centre.
+- Explore your career prospects with the help of the University's Employability team.

 - You will benefit from spacious teaching rooms and lecture theatres.